Afudu/P12_OpenClassroom/README.md

 ## Summary
-This project consists of developing for **Epic Events**, an event management firm, a secure customer relationship management(CRM) software for better clients and events management, in replacement of their outdated software which had been hacked.
+This project consists of developing for **Epic Events**, an event management firm, a secure customer relationship management(CRM) software for better clients and events management.
+The new software will replace their outdated system, which had been hacked.

 ## CRM Workflow
 The CRM facilitates collaboration across three user groups: